pypa/packaging.python.org/source/guides/making-a-pypi-friendly-readme.rst

 * Markdown (`GitHub Flavored Markdown <https://github.github.com/gfm/>`_ by default, or `CommonMark <https://commonmark.org/>`_)

-It's customary to save your README file in the root of your project, in the same directory as your :file:`setup.py` file.
+It's customary to save your README file in the root of your project, in the same directory as your :file:`pyproject.toml` file.

 Including your README in your package's metadata